Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 600 nits brightness matches the 2026 Studio Display's sustained output — the best brightness figure among the non-Apple 5K options.
 AirPlay 2 lets you mirror or extend an iPhone or iPad display directly to the monitor without a Mac, which is useful for hybrid workflows.
 Built-in speakers handle casual listening (not Spatial Audio-quality, but functional).

 Thunderbolt 4 upstream provides 90W power delivery and full 5K resolution over a single cable.
-This monitor runs substantial sales multiple times per year — if it's above $950 on Amazon when you check, wait.
+This monitor runs substantial sales multiple times per year — if it's above $900 on Amazon when you check, wait for the next discount.

 ViewFinity S9 is best for

-Mac Mini M4 users who need a built-in 4K webcam, want 600 nits 5K brightness, and catch it at the $800–900 sale price.
-At MSRP it's a tough sell; on sale it's exceptional value.
+Mac Mini M4 users who need a built-in 4K webcam, want 600 nits 5K brightness, and catch it on sale (often $700–900, occasionally near $620).
+At MSRP it's a tough sell; on sale it offers strong value.

 Dell U2725QE — Best Thunderbolt 4 Hub